 To start your order upload your image using our intuitive preview system.
 You can also use the shortcut art.new in your web browser to get straight to the action!

 If you have originals that you would like to have scanned, we offer an artwork scanning service for watercolour, oils, acrylics, photographs, canvases, charcoal drawings, pastel, pen and ink.

 Creating limited editions

 Galleries, artists and photographers may want to offer their prints as limited editions.
 This can increase the desirability of their artwork, create demand and increase the value.
-We offer a service for you to setup, pre-sign and manage your art and photography editions online.
+We offer a service for you to set up, pre-sign and manage your art and photography editions online.

-A brief history of giclée printing
+A brief history of giclée printing /archival pigment prints

 The word Giclée ("gee-clay"), is based on the French verb gicler which means "to squirt or spray” and was originally coined by printmaker Jack Duganne in 1991.
 Giclée printing is a fine art digital printing method using specialist archival pigment inks and acid-free papers; creating gallery-quality inkjet prints with excellent depth of colour, longevity and stability.

 The print process involves squirting microscopic dots of pigment ink onto high-quality fine art or photographic papers using sophisticated high-end inkjet printers with exceptional accuracy, wide tonal range and colour gamut.

 Studies have shown that Giclee Prints colour vividness can last in excess of 200 years with tests by independent bodies such as Wilhelm Research and printer manufacturers such as Epson.
 This gives assurance to collectors and art buyers of this type of printing method.